 COMA: Close to the corner of the board near the speaker and backup battery is a micro JST connector labelled COMA.
 You'll need to connect to this should you wish to play with uBoot.

 SATA: In another corner the board is tracked for a SATA interface.
-However at the time of writing I have not seen any reports of this being successfully pressed into service.
-Anyway there is limited internal space to squeeze anything extra inside the box.
+However at the time of writing (July 2011) I hadn't seen any reports of this being successfully pressed into service.
+Since then I have - see the links tab for further information.